 teamConfig: teams: team1: name: team1 services: - name: hello ksvc: autoCD: tagMatcher: semver semver: ~1.1 image: repository: otomi/helloworld-nodejs tag: 1.1.3

-With Otomi Container Platform you’ll get Knative (together with Istio service mesh features) pre-installed and configured.
+With the Otomi Container Platform you’ll get Knative (together with Istio service mesh features) pre-installed and configured.
 Flux will be available in the next release for automated CD.